ibm-cloud-docs/databases-for-mongodb/enterprise-sharding-scaling.md

 {: #mongodbee-sharding-scaling}
 {: terraform}

 When managing infrastructure as code, modify your Terraform configuration through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
 Use Terraform to instruct {{site.data.keyword.cloud}} to allocate resources for the additional shard.
-Alternatively, you can use pre-built, open-source and enterprise-ready [Terraform IBM Modules (TIM)](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) for [{{site.data.keyword.databases-for-mongodb}}](https://registry.terraform.io/modules/terraform-ibm-modules/icd-mongodb/ibm/latest){: external} that supports enterprise and enterprise-sharding plan.
+Alternatively, you can use pre-built, open-source, and enterprise-ready [Terraform IBM Modules (TIM)](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) for [{{site.data.keyword.databases-for-mongodb}}](https://registry.terraform.io/modules/terraform-ibm-modules/icd-mongodb/ibm/latest){: external} that support enterprise and the enterprise-sharding plan.

 Use the following template to add an additional shard group to your existing Terraform configuration.

 ```terraform